cwohlman/meteor-reactive-forms/readme.md

 A few examples to clarify:

- - I want to access the age property of the item we are editing: this.get(this._id, 'item', 'age');
+ - I want to access the age property of the item we are editing: this.get(this.id, 'item', 'age');
-   Note that this.get defaults id and property to this._id and 'item' respectively, so all that is really necessary is:
+   Note that this.get defaults id and property to this.id and 'item' respectively, so all that is really necessary is:
         this.get('age');
  - I want to store an error message about the age property: this.set('errors', 'age', 'age must be between 18 and 100');